weizheng-doe/Shapley-COA/README.md

 Application2_CE_vervous.R produces the results of the second example in Section 5

 supp-simulation3_Titanic_data.R produces the results in the Titanic example in the supplemental material

+supp-simulation1_the_electoral_college.R produces the results in the electoral college example in the supplemental material

+data folder contains the data needed for running the above codes.